-- 6. Q: What happens in cases where the educator did not complete the Performance Task Verification process or was not able to administer the BOY / EOY Performance Task? - A: For educators who did not satisfy the above three conditions, one of the following outcomes will occur: - For teachers who must administer only one Performance Task: - The REACH PT percentage of the evaluation is reallocated to the Value-Added metric (i.e. 70% Professional Practice, 30% VAM). - If a VAM score is not available, the REACH PT percentage is reallocated to Professional Practice (i.e. 100% Professional Practice). - For teachers who must administer two Performance Tasks (i.e. K-2, High School): - If the teacher does not have scores for two Performance Tasks, the percentage for both Performance Tasks is reallocated to Professional Practice (i.e. 100% Professional Practice).
+- 6. Q: Who should administer the BOY Performance Task(s) if the teacher is on leave or absent during the testing window?
+What about the EOY PT(s)? - A: A TAT /sub should plan on administering PT(s) for any teacher who is on leave or absent during the entire BOY window. - If a teacher will be taking a planned leave of absence during the EOY testing window, clear communication is needed between the teacher and the Principal regarding who will administer the EOY PTs. - 7.
+Q: What happens in cases where the educator did not complete the Performance Task Verification process or was not able to administer the BOY / EOY Performance Task? - A: For educators who did not satisfy the above three conditions, one of the following outcomes will occur: - For teachers who must administer only one Performance Task: - The REACH PT percentage of the evaluation is reallocated to the Value-Added metric (i.e. 70% Professional Practice, 30% VAM). - If a VAM score is not available, the REACH PT percentage is reallocated to Professional Practice (i.e. 100% Professional Practice). - For teachers who must administer two Performance Tasks (i.e., Category B, C and D): - If the teacher does not have scores for two Performance Tasks, the percentage for both Performance Tasks is reallocated to Professional Practice (i.e. 100% Professional Practice).